sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ```
 #### Pass/Fail Criteria
  *  Verify number of dpus from api and number of dpus shown in the cli output.
- *  Verify powered off dpus should display it as powered off.
- *  Verify all the serial numbers of the dpus that are powered on are unique.
+ *  Verify all the serial numbers of the dpus that are unique.

 ### 1.2 Check platform voltage